 Visibility through HR analytics

-HR software custom-made for your industry
+HR software features custom-made for your industry

-Retail grocery companies have paper-thin profit margins, where the volume of goods sold is great and most employees are on hourly wages at thousands of different retail locations.
-They want HR tools and analytics that can help them optimize employee schedules, streamline work processes, and do whatever it takes to reduce costs and waste from operations.
+Retail grocery stores have paper-thin profit margins, where the volume of goods sold is great and most employees are on hourly wages at thousands of different retail locations.
+These companies want workforce analytics and other human resource management tools to optimize employee schedules, streamline work processes and reduce costs and waste from operations.

-Still other companies must run payroll for both union and non-union employees, and they need a payroll system that can handle different pay rates, deductions and reporting regulations.
+Still other companies must run payroll for both union and nonunion employees, and they need a payroll system that can handle different pay rates, deductions and reporting regulations.

 Learn the essential steps for budgeting for an HR software purchase